The Recipe for Moroccan Tea

 - elegant service

-More recently, this approach involves adding more sugar to sweeten the infusion according to individual preferences.
+More recent, this approach involves adding more sugar to sweeten the infusion according to individual preferences.

-At Maison NANA1807, we honor the spirit of great tradition while allowing everyone to personalize their experience.
+At Maison NANA1807, we honor the spirit of the grand tradition while allowing everyone to personalize their experience.

-In Morocco, the recipe for Moroccan tea is often passed down from grandmother to granddaughter .
+In Morocco, the Moroccan tea recipe is often passed down from grandmother to granddaughter.

 - how to choose fresh mint